Using trading and investment products

 Using a multi-product strategy

-A multi-product trading strategy involves using a combination of investment assets (like shares) and derivative instruments (like spread bets and CFDs) to build wealth and manage your risk.
+A multi-product trading strategy involves using a combination of investment assets (like shares) and derivative instruments (like CFDs) to build wealth and manage your risk.

 Buying shares gives you direct ownership in a company.
 People who buy shares often do so in the hopes that the company will grow in value over time so that they can sell their shares at a higher price later.